-Bannerman currently holds Exclusive Prospecting Licence 3345 (EPL 3345) in Namibia, which is valid until 26 April 2023 and Mineral Deposit Retention Licence 3345 (MDRL 3345), which is valid until 25 April 2022.
+Bannerman currently holds Exclusive Prospecting Licence 3345 (EPL 3345) in Namibia, which is valid until 26 April 2023 and Mineral Deposit Retention Licence 3345 (MDRL 3345), which is valid until 26 April 2023.
 Both are subject to renewal by the Namibian Ministry of Mines and Energy thereafter.

-In order to maintain current rights of tenure to EPL3345, the Group has exploration and evaluation expenditure obligations up until the expiry of that licence.
+In order to maintain current rights of tenure to EPL3345, the Group has exploration and evaluation expenditure obligations up until the expiry of that licence on 26 April 2023.
+The Company has already exceeded the final year committed expenditure requirements of N\$1,400,000, therefore the Company has no further financial commitments other than to keep the project in good standing.
 The following stated obligations, which are subject to renegotiation upon expiry of the current licences, are not provided for in the financial statements and represent a commitment of the Group:

 Consolidated

-2021 2020
+2022 2021

 \$'000 \$'000

-Not longer than one year 144 80
+Not longer than one year - 144

-Longer than one year, but not longer than five years 107 150
+Longer than one year, but not longer than five years - 107

-Longer than five years - -
+Longer than five years -

-251 230
+- 251